OpenSecuritySummit/oss2018/content/tracks/Chaos-Engineering/user-sessions/hands-on-chaos-experiements.md

 ## Outcomes

-The attendees will know how to, and will develop, a plan to conduct and implement effective Game Days and automated Chaos Experiments.
+The attendees will know how to, and will, develop a plan to conduct and implement effective Game Days and automated Chaos Experiments.

 ## References